junwei-qu/mookry/README.md

   routine: the routine will be run when coroutine start<br/>
   arg: arg will be passed to the routine

-### ssize_t co_write(int fd, const void *buf, size_t count);
+### ssize_t co_write(int fd, const void *buf, size_t count, double  timeout);
   requirement: fd must be nonblock<br/>
-  used in coroutine environment, current coroutine will be yielded automaticly when writing not available and resumed when writing available.
+  used in coroutine environment, current coroutine will be yielded automaticly when writing not available and resumed when writing available or timeout.
 Please refer to the write syscall for its synopsis
-###  ssize_t co_read(int fd, void *buf, size_t count);
+###  ssize_t co_read(int fd, void *buf, size_t count, double timeout);
   requirement: fd must be nonblock<br/>
-  used in coroutine environment, current coroutine will be yielded automaticly when reading not available and resumed when reading available.
+  used in coroutine environment, current coroutine will be yielded automaticly when reading not available and resumed when reading available or timeout.
 Please refer to the read syscall for its synopsis
 ###  int co_connect(int sockfd, const struct sockaddr *addr, socklen_t addrlen);
   requirement: sockfd must be nonblock<br/>
   used in coroutine environment, current coroutine will be yielded automaticly when connecting can't be finished immediately and resumed when connecting finished.
 Please refer to the connect syscall for its synopsis